 - 1. Using the right form: Health and Safety incidents, as previously defined, are to be reported using the CCSS Health and Safety Incident Report (HSIR) form.
 This form can be found in CCSS policy at hs040.4.
-Employees can also find this form on the CCSS server. - Reporting within the right timelines: HSIR forms are to be completed by the employee(s) involved in or witness to the incident.
+Employees can also find this form on the CCSS server. - 2.
+Reporting within the right timelines: HSIR forms are to be completed by the employee(s) involved in or witness to the incident.
 Reporting timelines will differ depending on the nature of the incident.
 CCSS has developed a workflow chart to assist employees in following reporting guidelines for Health and Safety incidents.
-This workflow chart can be found in policy at hs040.5 Workflow for Completing HSIR. - a) An incident resulting in employee injury or an incident that had the potential to result in employee injury: The affected employee is to immediately notify their service coordinator by phone that an incident of this nature has occurred.
-The employee must also email the service coordinator a copy of the completed HSIR within 24 hours of the incident.
-If the employee is unable to complete the form, the service coordinator will do so on their behalf.
-If there is an injury, please refer to policy pp350 for more information.
-For further information on determining potential for injury, please refer to hs040.5 Workflow for Completing HSIR. - b) An incident not resulting in employee injury or an incident with no potential for injury: The employee is to complete a Health and Safety incident report and provide a copy to their Health and Safety officer.
-The Health and Safety officer is to review the HSIR within one (1) week before submitting the form.
+This workflow chart can be found in policy at hs040.5 Workflow for Completing HSIR.
+Directions and procedures in the workflow must be closely followed. - 3.
+Notifying the right people: Notification procedures will also differ depending on the nature of the incident being reported.
+CCSS has developed a workflow chart to assist employees in following reporting guidelines for Health and Safety incidents.
+This workflow chart can be found in policy at hs040.5 Workflow for Completing HSIR.
+Directions and procedures in the workflow must be closely followed.